AvePoint/cloud-api/docs/docs/services-and-features/elements/general/get-cloud-backup-m365-users-batch.md

 | moduleStatus.IsProtected  | The protected status of the module.                  | bool |

 ## Request Sample
-To use this API, send a GET request to the specified endpoint, including necessary parameters as defined in the references.
+To use this API, send a POST request to the specified endpoint, including necessary parameters as defined in the references.
 ```json
 https://graph.avepointonlineservices.com/partner/external/v3/general/customers/{customerId}/tenants/{tenantId}/cloud-backup-m365/users/batch
 ```